Skip to main content

 Other factors that cause esophoria include injuries like car accidents or a concussion that weakens the eye muscles, eye disease, strokes, and neurological disease.
 Issues with accommodation (when the eyes struggle to focus on nearby objects, which causes excessive convergence), and convergence insufficiency (which occurs when the eyes struggle to coordinate) can also cause esophoria.

-The signs of esophoria usually develop in early childhood, around age 2 or older, because farsightedness impacts the nerves and muscles of the eye and the visual cortex of the brain that controls eye movement.
+The signs of esophoria usually develop in early childhood, around age 2 or older, because the farsightedness impacts the nerves and muscles of the eye, and the visual cortex of the brain that controls eye movement.

 Esophoria is often first noticed between the ages of 2-4, especially when the eyes are tired or due to an illness.
 Common symptoms of esophoria include: